top of page

 👎 Cases where you should consider alternatives

-• Your target users are far from Bluehost’s data center locations (e.g. most of your traffic in a region Bluehost doesn’t serve well) — latency might be a problem.
+• Your target users are far from Bluehost’s data centre locations (e.g. most of your traffic in a region Bluehost doesn’t serve well) — latency might be a problem.

 • You expect large, sudden traffic spikes or high concurrency (e.g. from marketing campaigns / viral growth) early on.